hkniberg/ainutshell/2-extra/440-how-i-got-into-ai.md

 > Make Generative Useful

-That has become somewhat of mantra for me, guiding most of what I do.
+That has become somewhat of a mantra for me, guiding most of what I do.

 But how did it start?